The Spellbinding Story of Circe, Goddess of Magic in Greek Mythology

 A Heroine of Science and Literature

 The enzymologist William Jencks tried to explain the myth about Circe while doing research in his field.
 His work concluded with an enzymatic reaction called “The Circe Effect.”
-Circe also became very popular for astronomers, who named a genus of the Venus calms and the dark main-belt asteroid (34 Circe) after her.
+Circe also became very popular amongst scientists.
+Carl Linnaeus the botanist named a genus of the Venus clams after the Greek goddess, while the French astronomer Jean Chacornac named the dark main-belt asteroid (34 Circe) after her.

 Circe’s fame didn't die with the end of ancient beliefs.
 During medieval times, she became an important symbol in moral stories created by Giovanni Boccaccio.
 In Concerning Famous Women (De mulieribus claris), Boccaccio wrote that she lived in Italy and commented on her life.
 She also appeared in the monumental 600-page text written by Georg Rollenhagen in 1595, titled The Frogs and Mice (Froschmeulseler), in which Rollenhagen described the story of Odysseus or Ulysses and Circe.

 In 1624, Spanish writer Lope de Vega also presented her in his text titled La Circe - con otras rimas y prosas, where he wrote another version of the Greek myth.
 Circe was also a popular motif during the 19th century in books related to mystical and mythical topics as well.